Clare Cooper Marcus

-Marcus has continued her research on restorative environments in the book (with Marni Barnes) Gardens in Healthcare Facilities: Uses, Therapeutic Benefits, and Design Recommendations published by The Center for Health Design, Inc. (Martinez, California) in 1995; in the edited volume (with Marni Barnes) Healing Gardens: Therapeutic Benefits and Design Recommendations published by John Wiley & Sons in 1999; and the book (with Naomi Sachs) Therapeutic Landscapes: An Evidence-Based Approach to Designing Healing Gardens and Restorative Outdoor Spaces published by John Wiley & Sons in 2014.
-She advocates designing salutogenic' urban spaces that promote health.
+Marcus continued her research on restorative environments in the book (with Marni Barnes) Gardens in Healthcare Facilities: Uses, Therapeutic Benefits, and Design Recommendations published by The Center for Health Design, Inc. (Martinez, California) in 1995; in the edited volume (with Marni Barnes) Healing Gardens: Therapeutic Benefits and Design Recommendations published by John Wiley & Sons in 1999; and the book (with Naomi Sachs) Therapeutic Landscapes: An Evidence-Based Approach to Designing Healing Gardens and Restorative Outdoor Spaces published by John Wiley & Sons in 2014.
+She advocated designing salutogenic' urban spaces that promote health.

+Marcus died on January 18, 2026, at the age of 91.